FuseByExample/smx-bootstraps/README.md

+## TODO change fuse versions

-This projects contains a set of OSGi bundles that bootstrap the use of JBoss Fuse 6.0.0.
+This projects contains a set of OSGi bundles that bootstrap the use of JBoss Fuse 6.1.0.
 It is intended as a starting point for the creation of additional bundles, and as a guide to using Fuse feaures.

 The Ping Pong bootstrap is used to show inter-bundle request-response communication using ActiveMQ.